 Also included are details from the Reservists (regular soldiers who had served their period of engagement ‘with the Colours’) under the Group System and Military Service Act 1916 who, having failed to report themselves on being called up on Permanent Service were therefore classed Absentees.

 Every possible effort was made to check desertions and absences without leave, and by lawful means to detect and apprehend those deserters or absentees.
 Description and details were sent to the Chief Constable of the deserter’s or absentee’s usual place of residence, if known, and also to any other place or places where they may be likely to have gone.
+These details only occasionally included the rank of the absentee, reasons for this omission are unknown.
 Those persons listed in the Police Gazette were often mentioned within advertisements in local newspapers, in attempts to secure their recapture.

 This list is fully transcribed with all abbreviations and terms clarified, therefore making it easily searchable.